j2store/userguide/tools.md

 # Tools

 This page lists the available tools for specific actions.
-For example, the currently available tools are:
+They are:

 * Diagnostics Tool
 * J2Store Tool Localization Data

+#### Diagnostics Tool